-

 The Snorkel (1958) – Tuesday’s Forgotten Film

-This oddly titled movie is an inverted mystery about a husband who comes up with a seemingly full-proof method to bump off his wife.
+This oddly titled movie is an inverted mystery about a husband who comes up with a seemingly fool-proof method to bump off his wife.
 As such we know the identity of the villain right from the start, though there is … Continue reading

 CALL FOR THE DEAD (1961) by John le Carré